almr/partner-platform-api-client-php/docs/Api/OrdersApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **listOrders**
-> \Emesa\PartnerPlatform\Model\OrderList listOrders($limit, $offset, $states)
+> \Emesa\PartnerPlatform\Model\OrderList listOrders($limit, $offset, $state)

 List orders

-By default only new orders are listed, but you can also list confirmed orders by using the states filter.
+By default all orders are listed, but you can also list confirmed or new orders by using the state filter.

 ### Example
 ```php